 Parallam Headers - This product is a manufactured structural wood beam, which is constructed from pressure and adhesive bonded wood strands of wood.
 Parallam headers actually have a higher strength rating than solid sawed lumber.
 Use of these headers reduces the demand for new lumber harvesting while strengthening the materials utilized in our house.

-Indoor Plants - The plants in your office or home are not only decorative, but NASA scientists are finding them surprisingly useful in absorbing potentially harmful gases and cleaning the air inside modern buildings.
-Plants that are clean and kept in good condition have proven to be a real asset in solving the indoor air pollution problem.
+Indoor Plants - The plants in our office or home are not only decorative, but NASA scientists are finding them surprisingly useful in absorbing potentially harmful gases and cleaning the air inside modern buildings.
+Plants that are kept in good condition have proven to be a real asset in solving the indoor air pollution problem.
 The top ten indoor plants ranked for their air cleaning powers are Bamboo Palm, Chinese Evergreen, English Ivy, Gerbera Daisy, Janet Craig, Marginata, Mass Cane/Corn Plant, Mother-in-laws Tongue, Pot Mum, Peace Lily, and Warneckii.

 Used Furniture - One of the most environmentally friendly actions we can take is to reuse, reuse, reuse... and furniture is a product that can be utilized by multiple generations.
 Re-using furniture reduces consumption, water, energy, and non-renewable resources.